Leica D-LUX 7 vs Sony A7R III

 It is notable that the A7R III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX 7 does not feature such a mic input.

 Studio photographers will appreciate that the Sony A7R III (unlike the D-LUX 7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D-LUX 7 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the D-LUX 7 followed on from the Leica D-LUX Typ 109.
+The D-LUX 7 is a recent model that features in the current product line-up of Leica.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX 7 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.